mattburnett-repo/blog/_posts/2025-03-30-automatically-apply-custom-vue-directives-in-nuxt.md

   };
 ```

-The function to apply the directive happens when the page loads:
+The function to apply the directive is called when the page loads:
 ```typescript
 window.addEventListener("load", applyfilteredDirective);
 ```